JimDaly/CRMJSWebAPIServiceUtil/README.md

 If anyone else wants to generate a library for a different language, or even a different style of JavaScript library, I hope that they could leverage what is in this project.

-### Leverage authentication helper classes shipped in the CRM SDK
+### Leverage new OAuth authentication helper classes shipped in the CRM SDK
 The SDK team recently published our first set of C# and JavaScript samples using the Web API.
 See [CRM Web API sample code published](https://blogs.msdn.microsoft.com/crm/2016/09/01/crm-web-api-sample-code-published/) and part of that effort was to include a set of helper libraries which help simplify creating an application which can